FarronF/limerick-council-meetings/meetings/2014/09/15-Monthly Meeting of Metropolitan District of Limerick/Agenda - Metropolitan District of Limerick – 15th September 2014.md

 To consider the Chief Executive’s Report, prepared pursuant to Section 179

-3(a) of the Planning and Development Acts, 2000 – 2014 and Part 8 of the---
+3(a) of the Planning and Development Acts, 2000 – 2014 and Part 8 of the
+---
 Planning and Development Regulations, 2001 – 2013, in relation to a

 proposed residential development consisting of (a) the construction of a three